Carrington-dev/dj-paynow/docs/index.rst

 License
 -------

-**dj-payfast** is released under the MIT License.
+**dj-paynow** is released under the MIT License.
 See the LICENSE file for details.

 Acknowledgments
 ---------------